thumbnail image

 7. Subscriptions

 The amount of annual subscription to be paid is to be decided each year at the Annual General Meeting.
-There will be an amount decided for Members and an amount decided for Associate Members which will always be less than the amount for Members.
-The lesser amount is due to the Associate Member not having the same rights as Members regarding presentation of the Medallion and Membership of the Committee.
+There will be an amount decided for Full Members and an amount decided for Associate Members, the latter will always be less than the amount for Full Members.
+The lesser amount is due to the Associate Member not having the same rights as Full Members, regarding presentation of the Medallion, Membership of the Committee and the voting rights.
 Subscriptions are to be paid to the Treasurer as soon as possible after the years Annual General Meeting.
 The subscriptions are to be paid into the Society’s funds which are kept in a bank account in the Society’s name.

 8. Funds

 The Society’s funds which are held in a bank account are to be reviewed each year at the Annual General Meeting.
 The funds will be used to purchase the Gold Medallions to be presented to the Royal Burgh of Selkirk Standard Bearer.
-The funds will be used to purchase the Medallions singly are in multiples depending on the state of the funds and also depending on the purchase price singly or in multiples as quoted by a jeweller and as determined by the Members and Associate Members as being the best policy with available funds each year.
-The funds will also be used to purchase a new Sash when required and is to be presented to the townspeople of Selkirk via the Common Riding Trust.
-The funds will also be used to defray the costs of running the society such as postage stationary etc. or any shortfall in monies is required by the society to pay the cost of an evening for Members when Members who book do not turn up and the Society is still charged for that person or the cost of an evening becomes excessive through some unforeseen circumstances and it is decided by the Committee that it is more than the members present on that evening should be expected to pay individually.
-The funds will also be used when required to purchase in advance prizes for any raffle which is organised or prizes to be purchased for societies meetings during each year.
+The funds will be used to purchase the Medallions singly or in multiples depending on the state of the funds and depending on the purchase price singly or in multiples as quoted by a medallist and/or silversmith, and as determined by the Committee and Full Members, as being the best policy with the available funds each year.
+The funds will also be used to purchase a new Sash when required and it is to be presented to the townspeople of Selkirk via the Common Riding Trust.
+The funds will also be used to defray the costs of running the Society such as postage stationary etc. or any shortfall in monies is required by the society to pay the cost of an evening for Full Members and Associate Members, when Members who book, do not turn up, and the Society is still charged for that person or the cost of an evening becomes excessive through some unforeseen circumstances and it is decided by the Committee that it is more than the Members present on that evening should be expected to pay individually.
+The funds will also be used when required to purchase in advance prizes for any raffle which is organised or prizes to be purchased for Society meetings during each year.

-Members and Associate Members will be able to bring friends to meetings without those friends having to become a Full Member or Associate Member.
-Those friends will, however, be expected to pay the same amount as the Members or Associate Members pay for that meeting for supper or hire of the venue etc.
+Full Members and Associate Members will be able to bring friends to social events without those friends having to become a Full Member or Associate Member.
+Those friends will, however, be expected to pay the same amount as the Full Members and Associate Members pay for that event for food and the hire of the venue etc.

-Decisions affecting the business of running the society can only be made by a quorum of no less than three Committee members and any other two Members.
+Decisions affecting the business of running the society can only be made by a quorum of no less than three Committee members and any other two (2) Full Members.

 Cookie Use